biyamuslim/ArtBlip/README.md

 <img src= "ArtBlip/images/kisspng-c-programming-language-computer-icons-computer-pr-programming-5acadc62277db6.6978009015232441301618.png"  width=300,>

 ## 🛠 TOOLS
-For this project to run you need to have
+For this project to run you need to have.
-##Visual Studio 2017 Community
+## Visual Studio 2017 Community
 Install the code editor Visual Studio 2017 Community.

 ## Microsoft .Net Framework